Eurydia/project-structogram-builder-online-docs/docs/_meta/contents.md

 # Contents to be added

 - introduction

+  - what is it
+  - what it does

   - motivation
   - about

 - feature overview
   - constructed C-like syntax
   - flexible and easy to use